Skip to main content

 Ensure children's safety in the tub and nearby.
 Keep the tub closed with lid when not in use.
 Bear in mind slippery at freezing temperatures.

 Do not use the tub alone.
 Do not overheat the water in the tub.
 The recommended water temperature in hot tub is 37°- 39°C. Temperature should be lower for children and people with heart problems.
+WE RECOMMEND to use wireless pool thermometer (Inkbird make), instead of simple water thermometer.

 Wear protective gloves when operating a heater.
 Some parts might be hot during operation.
 Edges of the chimney and the heater might be sharp.